 While driving with high beams on, sensitive light sensors available for the GLB detect other vehicles which could be blinded and automatically switch to low beams.
 The Journey doesn’t offer automatic dimming high beams.

 To help drivers avoid possible obstacles, the GLB offers optional cornering lights to illuminate around corners when the turn signals are activated.
 The Journey doesn’t offer cornering lights.
 The GLB also offers optional adaptive headlights to illuminate around corners automatically by reading vehicle speed and steering wheel angle.

-The GLB offers optional automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The GLB’s optional rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Journey has an automatic rear view mirror, but its side mirrors don’t dim.

 The GLB offers optional massaging front seats in order to maximize comfort and eliminate fatigue on long trips.
 Massaging seats aren’t available in the Journey.

 To keep a safe, consistent following distance, the GLB offers an optional Active Distance Assist Distronic, which alters the speed of the vehicle without driver intervention.
 This allows the driver to use cruise control more safely without constantly having to disengage it when approaching slower traffic.
 The Journey doesn’t offer an adaptive cruise control.